Shane Rimmer: Television

 Rimmer had a long-running association with TV producer Gerry Anderson, including the series Thunderbirds (1964–1966).
 He was the voice actor behind the character of Scott Tracy.
 He drafted the story for the series' penultimate episode, "Ricochet" (1966), from which writer Tony Barwick penned a script.
 Rimmer thought the studio rates for voices in those days were "absolutely deplorable".
 Years after working on Thunderbirds, Rimmer, along with fellow Anderson associate Matt Zimmerman, retained a solicitor.
-They informed him of the sort of money they received, and the solicitor then gained Rimmer and Zimmerman an immense raise in the residuals.
+They informed him of the level of payment they received, and the solicitor then gained Rimmer and Zimmerman an immense raise in the residuals.
 He also appeared in an episode of Danger Man.

-He also wrote scripts and provided uncredited voices for Anderson's subsequent Supermarionation productions Captain Scarlet and the Mysterons (1967–68), Joe 90 (1968–69) and The Secret Service (1969), appeared in episodes of the live-action series UFO (1970) and The Protectors (1972–74), provided voices for Space: 1999 (1975–77), and guest-starred in one of its episodes, "Space Brain" (1976).
-Later, he appeared in the un-televised 1986 pilot Space Police (which was adapted as a full TV series and renamed Space Precinct in the 1990s, though Ted Shackleford replaced Rimmer for the series) and provided the voice of the title character in Dick Spanner, P.I.
+Rimmer also wrote scripts and provided uncredited voices for Anderson's subsequent Supermarionation productions Captain Scarlet and the Mysterons (1967–68), Joe 90 (1968–69) and The Secret Service (1969), appeared in episodes of the live-action series UFO (1970) and The Protectors (1972–74), provided voices for Space: 1999 (1975–77), and guest-starred in one of its episodes, "Space Brain" (1976).
+Later, he appeared in the un-televised 1986 pilot Space Police (which was adapted as a full TV series and renamed Space Precinct in the 1990s, though Ted Shackelford replaced Rimmer for the series) and provided the voice of the title character in Dick Spanner, P.I.
 (1987).

 Rimmer and American actor Ed Bishop—himself an Anderson associate–would joke about how their professional paths frequently crossed, calling themselves "Rent-a-Yanks".
 They appeared together as United States Navy sailors in The Bedford Incident (1965) and as NASA technicians in the opening of You Only Live Twice (1967), as well as touring together on stage, including a production of Death of a Salesman in the 1990s.
 Rimmer and Bishop also appeared in the BBC drama-documentary Hiroshima, which was completed shortly after Bishop's death in 2005.

-He was the 2nd voice of Louie Watterson in the Cartoon Network series The Amazing World of Gumball from 2014 to 2019.
+He was the second voice of Louie Watterson in the Cartoon Network series The Amazing World of Gumball from 2014 to 2019.
 The episode "The Agent" was his final role before his death in 2019.